Noise Levels in Fox Point, Providence, RI | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Fox Point

 Average noise levels for Fox Point residents, grouped by direction from the center of Fox Point.
-Western Fox Point carries the highest population-weighted average; Southern Fox Point carries the lowest.
-Just 1% of residents in Southern Fox Point live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Fox Point.
+The highest population-weighted average is in western Fox Point; the lowest is in northeastern Fox Point, where just 22% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Fox Point